OData/odata.net/README.md

 Besides benchmarks, we also have some load tests which measure request round-trips from a client to a server.
 These can be used to evaluate how OData libraries behave when handling multiple concurrent requests on the same server.

-We have tests that evaluate different writer implementations, serializing a simple a static collection response on each request:
+We have tests that evaluate different writer implementations, serializing a simple static collection response on each request:

 ```text